JuliaPOMDP/POMDPs.jl/docs/src/def_updater.md

 ## Defining a Belief Type

 A belief object should contain all of the information needed for the next belief update and for the policy to make a decision.
-The belief type could be a pre-defined type such as a distribution from `Distributions.jl` or `DiscreteBelief` or `SparseCat` from `POMDPModelTools.jl`, or it could be a custom type.
+The belief type could be a pre-defined type such as a distribution from `Distributions.jl` or `DiscreteBelief` or `SparseCat` from the [POMDPTools](@ref pomdptools_section) package, or it could be a custom type.

 Often, but not always, the belief will represent a probability distribution.
 In this case, the functions in the [distribution interface](@ref Distributions) should be implemented if possible.